Church of England National Emergency Fund: 1945-1947

 In the intervening two years the Huts at St Andrews remained in use.
 An example of this was in the following ad: “Wanted.
 Flat or flatette.
 2 business girls, References.
 ‘Phone after 1.
 Saturday.
 Miss J., C.E.N.E.F.
 Hostel’.

-That the huts remained after the War created some criticism in the letters section of the Sydney Morning Herald.
+That the huts remained after the War created some criticism in the letters section of The Sydney Morning Herald.
 Some saw the huts as a ‘disfigurement’.
 This led R B Robinson, the honorary secretary of CENEF, to write a reply, explaining that the huts were still ‘catering for the needs of serving and returned personnel’.
 The St Andrew's huts would close for business two months before the CENEF building was opened.
 During the interim servicemen could get meals each evening at Miller's Point.

 There were also enough men staying at CENEF to create a CENEF cricket team in the NSW churches competition.
 24/7/56.

-CENEF Memorial Building 201 Castlereagh St Sydney and its sale
+CENEF Memorial Building 201 Castlereagh Street, Sydney and its sale

-The decision to provide for military personnel after the completion of World War 2 would leave a significant legacy in Sydney Diocese.
+The decision to provide for military personnel after the completion of World War II would leave a significant legacy in Sydney Diocese.

-The Castlereagh St building was owned by the Diocese between 1945 and 1961.
+The Castlereagh Street building was owned by the Diocese between 1945 and 1961.
 During that time it initially served ex military personnel being rehabilitated, and then became a youth hostel.
 It was also important in the establishment of the Diocesan Youth Department as it provided a base for them to work from, and a space for youth leadership training.
 Prior to this youth meetings were held in Lower Chapter House sitting on ‘butter boxes’.
 At the same time as the new Youth Director was holding his meetings in Lower Chapter House it was still a hostel for service women.

 It also had a 500-seat auditorium that was used both by the Diocese and rented out.
 Some of the uses of the auditorium during this period were: